The Bankrate promise

 You might be able to at certain banks.
 Certain online banks also will let you open an account online.
 You may also be able to apply for a business checking account online at a brick-and-mortar bank.

 Both Federal Deposit Insurance Corp.
 (FDIC) banks and National Credit Union Administration (NCUA) credit unions offer business checking accounts.
 Some online banks also offer these checking accounts.

 Rachel Ivanovich, an enrolled agent and founder of Easy Life Management in Carlsbad, California, says it’s always better to keep your business and personal accounts separate and not commingle funds.

 “I tell all of my clients, even if you only have a few transactions and it seems silly to have a separate bank account, do it anyway,” Ivanovich says.
 “In the long run, as your business grows, you’ll be in the habit of keeping your funds separate.
 And it makes tracking so much easier.
 It just makes the accounting cleaner and if you ever do get audited, it’s so much better.”

 Business checking accounts may have different features, terminology and limits than a personal checking account.

-A business account is going to also have different requirements than a personal checking account.
-It is likely to have more restrictions and fee opportunities, too.
+It is likely to have more restrictions and possible fees, too.
 For instance, generally in a personal checking account, you’ll write checks and make withdrawals without tracking how many transactions you make.
-That is because unlike a business account, there usually isn’t a fee based on the number of transactions made or items.
+That is because, unlike a business account, there usually isn’t a fee based on the number of transactions made or items.